China's Mo Yan feeds off suffering to win Nobel literature prize

 The author, whose pen name Mo Yan means "don't speak", is regarded by critics as being too close to the Communist Party, although some of his books were banned.
 His book titles include "Big Breasts and Wide Hips" and "The Republic of Wine".

 Influenced by Gabriel Garcia Marquez, D.H.
-Lawrence and Ernest Hemingway, Mo uses fantasy and satire in many of his books, which have been labeled by state media as "provocative and vulgar".
+Lawrence and Ernest Hemingway, Mo uses fantasy and satire in many of his books, which have been labelled by state media as "provocative and vulgar".

 Red Sorghum portrays the hardships endured by farmers in the early years of communist rule and was made into a film by Oscar-nominated director Zhang Yimou.